How to calculate Google Seller Ratings’ effect on CTR for Google Ads

 The spreadsheet will automatically calculate the data from ads without Seller Ratings, the difference between the ads with and without Seller Ratings and ultimately Seller Ratings effect on your ads.

-Please note: Our spreadsheet and how Google Adwords calculates eg. CTR, CPC, Conversion Rate and CPA can differ slightly as the tools use different amounts of decimals when making the calculations.
-So please expect minor discrepancies when comparing to the Adwords numbers as below.
+Please note: Our spreadsheet and how Google ads calculates eg. CTR, CPC, Conversion Rate and CPA can differ slightly as the tools use different amounts of decimals when making the calculations.
+So please expect minor discrepancies when comparing to the Google ads numbers as below.

 6. First results